-Appeared in Preproceedings of the 8th International Workshop on Formal Aspects of Security & Trust (FAST), Leuven, Belgium, September 15-16, 2011.
-The publication will be available at www.springerlink.com requirements (such as, e.g., separation of duty or Chinese Walls) by using their communication capabilities.
+The original publication is available at www.springerlink.com each program is encapsulated by a monitor that enforces a local policy, service automata are more expressive because they can also enforce non-local security requirements (such as, e.g., separation of duty or Chinese Walls) by using their communication capabilities.
 However, if desired, fully centralized as well as fully decentralized enforcement can also be realized in our framework.